Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Application to Counts of Dengue, Zika and Chikungunya

 Interestingly, unlike in \cite{schmidt_poisson-multinomial_2022}, we did not find strong evidence that any of the spatial covariates were important for explaining differences in the transmission of the diseases.
 We found that Zika transmission was favored at warmer temperatures and chikungunya transmission was favored at colder temperatures, compared to dengue transmission.
 Both of these findings have been observed in laboratory studies \citep{tesla_temperature_2018,mercier_impact_2022}.
-Indeed, a concern of chikungunya is that it could spread into colder areas of Europe unreachable by dengue \citep{mercier_impact_2022}.
+Indeed, a concern with chikungunya is that it could spread into colder areas of Europe that are unreachable by dengue \citep{mercier_impact_2022}.
 To better quantify the temperature effects, we plot $\lambda_{kit}$, from Equation (\ref{eqn:relative_odds}), versus temperature for $k=2$ (Zika) and $k=3$ (chikungunya) in Figure \ref{fig3:fig2}.
-From the figure, we have strong evidence, under otherwise average conditions, that Zika transmission was favored above 33.2 degrees and chikungunya transmission was favored below 32 degrees, compared to dengue transmission.
+From the figure, we have strong evidence that, under otherwise average conditions, Zika transmission was favored above 33.2 degrees and chikungunya transmission was favored below 32 degrees, compared to dengue transmission (the average temperature in Rio during the study was 33.8 degrees, with the middle 95 percent being from 27.2 to 39.1 degrees).